natgo/wt-wiki-scraper/wikitext-transpiled/ground/Khalid.md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' (FV4030/2) is a premium rank {{Specs|rank}} British medium tank {{Battle-rating}}.
 It was introduced in [[Update "Apex Predators"]].

 A modernized Chieftain Mk.5 sold to Jordan in late 1970s after the Islamic Revolution in Iran spoiled the original sales to Iran.
 Thanks to a new 1,200 hp engine, it now enjoys better overall mobility over its predecessors in UK service while utilizing the fire control system from later Mk.10s.
-But players have to beware of its not-so-effective protection and no APFSDS is available to the Khalid.
+But players have to beware of its not-so-effective protection.

 ''Note: Khalid (lit. eternal) is a common name in Arabic World and not to be confused with the Al-Khalid MBT from Pakistan''